kaby76/Piggy/README.md

 ## Relation to template engines

-Piggy is similar to other engines, like CppSharp and ClangSharp, where it uses hardwired tree walking code to output pinvoke declarations.
+Piggy is similar to other engines, like CppSharp and ClangSharp, but whereas those engines use hardwired tree walking code to output pinvoke declarations, Piggy uses templates.
-Like JSP (1), which turned the concept of a servlet inside-out into a template which we now call HTML (2), Piggy turns the tree walking matcher "inside-out" into a tree matching template.
+Like JSP (1), which turned the concept of a servlet inside-out into a template which we now call HTML (2), Piggy turns the tree walking matcher "inside-out" with .

-Like JSP, Piggy does not separate "model/view" as discussed by Parr (2).
+Piggy does not separate "model/view" as discussed by Parr (2).
 So, the logic of the translation to pinvoke declarations is interspersed with the model--the AST pattern.
 In the future, a tree matching template could be formalized